 What is Customer Retention?

 Customer retention is a term that most CXOs are familiar with.
-In the context of your products, customer retention refers to keeping your existing customers happy and motivated to keep them making repeat purchases from you.
-It forms part of your more comprehensive customer acquisition efforts, but with an extra focus on keeping customers around rather than just getting them to buy.
+Customer retention is the strategy of keeping existing customers engaged and loyal to your business, reducing churn, and maximizing profits.
+It forms part of your more comprehensive customer acquisition efforts but with an extra focus on keeping customers around rather than just getting them to buy.
 As a result, these customers are less likely to switch to competitors’ products and services.

 The customer retention rate is the percentage of customers still using your services after a certain period.
 It is typically measured using cohort analysis, which follows groups of customers over time to track their behavior and measure the performance of different customer acquisition campaigns that you run.
 Customer retention rate shows how effective your retention efforts are and provides valuable data about how loyal your customers are.